Texas Divorce Attorneys For Business Owners

 - Spouses can search databases specific to that business’s industry to discover the selling price of similarly situated companies in the recent past.

 - Parties can follow a more formal process of hiring a qualified business appraiser to value the business.

 Protect Your Business in Divorce

 Protect your business before divorce is on the table with a prenuptial or post-marital agreement.
-These agreements benefit both you and your spouse as they help manage expectations and outline the roles each spouse plays in the business prior to contentions that may arise.
-By writing a prenuptial or post-marital agreement, you can save time, money, and emotion in the long run.
+These agreements benefit both you and your spouse as they help manage expectations and outline each spouse’s roles in the business before contentions may arise.
+Writing a prenuptial or post-marital agreement can save time, money, and emotion in the long run.

 Know How Your Business is Valued

-One of the most important factors to establish in divorce is if your business will be considered separate or community property and what to expect during the divorce process by way of property division.
+One of the most important factors to establish in divorce is if your business will be considered separate or community property and what to expect during the divorce process through property division.
 If you start to feel overwhelmed by the complexity, rely on the counsel of a Goranson Bain Ausley attorney to help manage these issues.

 Hire the Right Attorney

-One of the best ways to protect your business is to hire an attorney who has experience representing business owners.
-Such attorneys have a unique skill set that sets them apart from other attorneys as they understand just how much is at stake.
+One of the best ways to protect your business is to hire an attorney with experience representing business owners.
+Such attorneys have the unique skills to help those going through a Texas divorce with a business that other attorneys can’t match as they understand how much is at stake.
 You put your heart into your company as an owner; make sure you have qualified counsel by your side to help protect it.

 Work with Our Experienced Texas Divorce Attorneys